 But before jumping in, there are two preliminary things to know:

 1) No one is created traumatized.
 We begin life perfectly unscathed.
 Continue reading

 Grief is painful, but opens the door to healing and growth.
 If there were no grieving, we would stay stagnant—the numb, seemingly comfortable stagnancy that is the goal of the norm.
 When we are in the midst of grieving we might wish to have it all go away, because in a sense the pain of grief is terrifying, but this is only the terror of facing ourselves—a deeper, more vulnerable, more hidden side of ourselves that we are usually able to plug up in our daily lives.
 Continue reading

 Grieving is an intrinsic part of the healing process.
 Grieving is long, painful, and confusing, but richly rewarding.
 Life is not complete unless all traumas are unearthed, grieved, and thus resolved.
 Those who fail to complete this process live forever in a limbo of partial misery, stuck unconsciously in the past and unable to escape.
 Continue reading

 [Written in 2004.]

 Everyone is a hated minority in his family of origin.
-Families that are not fully enlightened cannot tolerate a child being his own full, true self, which is how every child is born, and thus they must crush his most honest and radical parts.
+Parents who are not deeply healthy cannot tolerate a child being his own full, true self, which is how every child is born, and thus they must crush his most honest and radical parts.
 Parents were themselves crushed by their own parents, and in accordance with their own lack of healing must similarly crush each child they produce.
 For this reason each successive child rightly feels like a hated alien minority, despised by all until he gives up his truth and joins the ranks of the numb.
 Then he feels loved – though this is not a nurturing love at all.
 Continue reading